SergeGris/BrainFuck-compiler/README.md

     ./bfc [source filename] [output filename]

-If you see error that NASM is not installed:
+If you see error that NASM is not installed, you should install it:

     In Debian, Debian based: